PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter13/README.md

 However, if Conan packages are not built, it may make sense to try previous versions of MSVC Build Tools.
 The same C++ compiler must also be chosen in the IDE settings.
-Thus, The Conan profile for MSVC Build Tools 19.44 (Visual Studio 2026) may look like this one:
+Thus, The Conan profile for MSVC 19.44 (Visual Studio 2026) may look like this one:

 ```
 [settings]